 The racialisation of different populations also has a relationship to the ways that intersex people are treated.
 Intersex bodies became medicalised at the same time as women and sexual minorities, but these processes of medicalisation also problematised racialised difference and “transmutation” (Reis 2012).
 Different racialised populations have been seen as masculinised or feminised in comparison to white women and men (for example, see Mogul and others 2011).
-In sport, black women have come under particular scrutiny (Karkazis and Jordan-Young 2018).
+In sport, black and other non-white women have come under particular scrutiny (Karkazis and Jordan-Young 2018).

 In this sense, policies and practices aimed at tackling sexism and misogyny, heterosexism and transphobia, ableism, and racism may frequently fail to address the specific realities of intersex lives – even where they are claimed to be relevant to, or designed for, intersex people.

 **DAY SEVEN (post 2): Forced sterilisation of women and girls with disability and unnecessary medical procedures on intersex children**